 The biggest thing to keep in mind when you endeavor to grow soil is to build organic matter.
 Organic matter is the ecologically rich portion of soil that works all the magic.
 It’s sticky—holding nutrients and absorbing water—so that plants can thrive.
 If you’ve ever seen the dark, black soil of a well-tended garden, that’s the soil you’re striving for.
 Black soil = carbon.
 Carbon = organic matter.

 Building soil organic matter is a slow, intentional process, so don’t get into a rush.
 It takes from 100 to 1000 years to form just one centimeter of soil organic matter.
 Think of growing your soil as an investment that you won’t regret.

-As you read through our garden management topics, you’ll come across information on lots of gardening practices that exist for the purpose of encouraging a thriving soil food web, and thereby building organic matter.
-This is probably your most noble charge as an organic gardener, so keep in mind the following good deeds in your garden repertoire:
+As you read through our gardener’s library, you’ll come across information on gardening practices that exist for the purpose of encouraging a thriving soil food web, thereby building organic matter.
+This is probably your most noble charge as an organic gardener.

 - Adding animal manures (raw manures in fall, composted manures in spring)